csansoni/ISQA3420Assignment1/USE CASES.md

 Trigger:

-           The manager or developer submit software project request to accomplish a new function or goal of the organization.
+           The manager or developer submit a software project request to accomplish a new function or goal of the organization.